CORN, HIBISCUS & NUCLEAR WASTE

 First there was a flowering corn plant with messed-up flowers.
 A normal corn plant is topped with an inflorescence of male flowers -- the tassel -- while spikes of female flowers (the future "ears," with the emerging "silks" being super-long styles) arise where the leafblades attach to the stalks.
 If you need a review of corn-flower anatomy, check out our Corn Flower Page .

 However, this corn plant's tassel, instead of being branched the usual way, consisted of nothing but a single spike of male flowers pointing straight upward.
 Moreover, instead of female flowers being down below where ears of corn are supposed to develop later, a few female flowers appeared at the base of the single vertical spike -- where there should have been nothing but male flowers -- and there was nothing below!
-You can see all this at the right.
+Below, you can see all this:

 Not ten feet beyond the confused corn plant there was a hibiscus blossom also doing something abnormal.
 At http://www.backyardnature.net/fl_hibsc.htm you can see what a normal hibiscus flower looks like.
 Especially notice how a hibiscus flower's pollen-producing stamens arise from a cylinder surrounding the flower's style.
 Well, my path-hibiscus blossom's staminal column bore a few stamens at its top, but below them arose several items that were half stamen, half petal.
 In the picture below you can see these, runty, deformed, red petals arising where only yellow-anthered, pollen-producing stamens should be: